The homology of $\mathrm{tmf}$: A vector bundle on

 We find that $P$ is a closed subscheme of affine space $\mathbb{A}^3_{R}$ cut out by the three equations above; by the first relation, $r$ is determined in terms of $s$, and $P$ is even a closed subscheme of $\mathbb{A}^2_R$ cut out by two equations.
-Our goal is to show that it is finite flat over $\spec R$, of rank eight.
+Our goal is to show that it is finite flat over $\spec (R)$, of rank eight.
 Let us first show finiteness. \begin{lemma} Let $R$ be a ring, and let $a_1, a_2, a_3, a_4, a_6 \in R$.
-Then the quotient of $R[r, s, t]$ under the above three relations \eqref{threerelns}, \eqref{threerelns2}, \eqref{threerelns3} is a finite $R$-module. \end{lemma} \begin{proof} We can do this in the ``universal'' case where $R = \mathbb{Z}_{(2)}[a_1, \dots, a_6]$.
+Then the quotient of $R[r, s, t]$ by the above three relations \eqref{threerelns}, \eqref{threerelns2}, \eqref{threerelns3} is a finite $R$-module. \end{lemma} \begin{proof} We can do this in the universal case where $R = \mathbb{Z}_{(2)}[a_1, \dots, a_6]$.
+Let $I$ be the ideal generated by the above relations.
 In this case, observe that $R$ is naturally a \emph{graded} ring (where we set $|a_i| = 2i$), and the ring $R[r,s,t]/I$ is a graded ring too, if we set

 In other words, the relations defining $I$ are homogeneous.
-In view of Nakayama's lemma, we can now prove finiteness by quotienting by the augmentation ideal: that is, by working over $\mathbb{Z}_{(2)}$, and by setting all the $a_i = 0$ (so that we have the cuspidal cubic $y^2 = x^3$, and the grading of $R[r, s, t]/I$ comes from this grading).
+In view of Nakayama's lemma, we can now prove finiteness by taking the quotient by the augmentation ideal: that is, by working over $\mathbb{Z}_{(2)}$, and by setting all the $a_i = 0$ (so that we have the cuspidal cubic $y^2 = x^3$, and the grading of $R[r, s, t]/I$ comes from this grading).
 Then the relevant ring is the quotient of $\mathbb{Z}_{(2)}[r, s, t]$ by the relations

 Alternatively, this is the quotient of $\mathbb{Z}_{(2)}[s, t]$ under the relations

 Since this is a graded $\mathbb{Z}_{(2)}$-module each of whose graded pieces is finitely generated, we may as well prove finiteness after tensoring with $\mathbb{Z}/2$, by the ungraded version of Nakayama's lemma.
 We then get the $\mathbb{Z}/2$-algebra $\mathbb{Z}/2[s, t]/(s^4, t^2)$, which is evidently finite over $\mathbb{Z}/2$. \end{proof}